 The costs of antiquated legacy communication systems.

 Accenture research suggests U.S. hospitals could “waste” approximately $12 billion annually due to poor communication among care providers and various team members.
 Healthcare providers across the globe face the same challenges, especially in hospital systems, the last bastions of fax machines and pagers.

-Overcoming the objections to a messaging automation platform.
+Overcoming the objections to a messaging automation platform

-Streamlined shift communications in action - Warrigal Aged Care.
+Streamlined shift communications in action - Warrigal Aged Care

-Community Services Coordinators are able to broadcast a message to advise field medical staff of updates and changes to their rosters, postings & cancellations and can now monitor & report on messages sent, with the convenience of sending via SMS.
+Now, Community Services Coordinators are able to broadcast a message to advise field medical staff of updates and changes to their rosters, postings, and cancellations and can now monitor and report on messages sent, with the convenience of sending via SMS.
 Internally, this helps deliver the most efficient use of their staff complement, with resources assigned in the best way to ensure that key functions are covered.